Pratt & Simpson

 1882

-Earthenware manufacturers at Lane Delph Pottery, Park Street, Fenton, Stoke-on-Trent
+Earthenware manufacturers at Lane Delph Pottery, Park Street, Fenton, Stoke-on-Trent, England.

 • Originally a partnership between John Pratt (formerly of John Pratt & Co) and Joseph Simpson.

-• At some time John Pratt retired and Joseph Gimson joind the business which continued as Pratt & Simpson.
+• At some time John Pratt retired and Joseph Gimson joined the business which retained the name Pratt & Simpson.

-• In March 1882 Pratt retired and Simpson continued on his own account
+• In March 1882 Joseph Simpson retired and Joseph Gimson continued on his own account.

 Formerly: John Pratt & Co